 To discuss your legal rights following a collision contact an experienced motorcycle accident lawyer at the Wieand Law Firm today.

-•42% (1,998) of motorcyclists in 2011 were killed in two vehicle accidents of which 38% (757) were the result of another vehicle turning left in front of the motorcycle.
+•42% (1,998) of motorcyclists in 2011 were killed in two-vehicle accidents of which 38% (757) was the result of another vehicle turning left in front of the motorcycle.

 •2,449 (49%) of all fatal motorcycle accidents in 2011 were the result of a bike colliding with another vehicle — only 6% of deaths were due to a bike being hit from behind.
 The Centers for Disease Control also reported on motorcycle accidents from 2001 through 2008.

 •Over 34,000 motorcyclists are killed in accidents each year.